 1 TBSP.
 COCOA POWDER

 50 G BUTTER

-Melt the butter on a pan and add the oats, chopped almonds and sugar.
+Melt the butter on a pan and add the oats, cocoa powder, chopped almonds and sugar.

 Roast the mixture by medium heat until golden brown, without burning.
 Let it cool down.

 RED CURRANT JELLY

 Add apple sauce, crunch and whipped on top alternately in layers, topping off with whipped cream, sprinkle with crunch, chocolate and red currant jelly.

 Ether serve right away or place the apple cake in the refrigerator until serving.